egoranuchin/merk.team-test/administration/navigating-the-interface.md

 - **Event**: The dropdown at the top allows you to select the current event you are managing.
 - **Main Menu**: This section contains the core features of your event management system including Notifications, Questions, Speakers, and other administrative tools.
-Schedule: Here you can view and manage the sessions schedule.
+- **Schedule**: Here you can view and manage the sessions schedule.

 ## Scheduler interface